-Jer Thorp is the former data artist in residence at The New York Times.
-His software-based art has been featured all over the world.
+From 2010-2012, he was the Data Artist in Residence at The New York Times.
+Thorp's software-based art has been featured all over the world.
 His art brings big data sets to life, combining state-of-the-art science with a natural interest in the human condition.
 His “Cascade” project at The New York Times visualizes the sharing of content through social media, offering tremendous insight into the way we use digital networks to share, influence, and connect with others.
 He was also a major contributor to the 9/11 memorial project in New York City, where he wrote a program that organized the names of victims not by alphabetical order, but by relationships—putting coworkers next to coworkers, and brothers next to brothers.

 Making Data More Human

 In this talk, Jer Thorp shares his beautiful and moving data visualization projects, helping audiences put abstract data into a human context.
-From graphing an entire year’s news cycle, to mapping the way people share articles across the internet, to the 9/11 Memorial in Manhattan, Thorp's cutting edge visualizations use technology and data to help us learn about the way we use digital technologies, become more empathetic in the data age, and ultimately—tell the story of our lives.
+From graphing an entire year’s news cycle, to mapping the way people share articles across the internet, to the 9/11 Memorial in Manhattan, Thorp's cutting-edge visualizations use technology and data to help us learn about the way we use digital technologies, become more empathetic in the data age, and ultimately, tell the story of our lives.
 How can understanding the human side of data lead to innovation and effective change?
 What value is there in the novel and interactive approaches to data visualization?
 And, what are the business applications of creative data-focused research?
 Thorp teaches audiences how adding meaning and narrative to huge amounts of data can help people take control of the information that surrounds them, and revolutionize the way we utilize data.

 We had an amazing time with you!
 It was fun and interesting and easygoing.
 Thank you!
 And the event was a huge success!
 Peopleâ€™s comments are raves.
 They had never heard this view about Big Data and it made total sense to them.
 Huge impact!